Ankr-network/ci-cd-sample/README.md

 ```
 then create 'index.js' to serve the http request as in the repo

 3. Dockerize the nodejs app, create 'Dockerfile' to define the image as in the repo.
-To test the Dockerfile, install docker and docker-machine, then build the image, and run locally on docker- to test:
+To test the Dockerfile, install docker and docker-machine, then build the image, and run locally on default docker-machine to test:
 ```
 eval $(docker-machine env default) docker build -t hello-world .